jeff-adkisson/swe-3313-spring-2025/project/README.md

 This course has a large team project that starts immediately after Exam 1.
 You should start thinking about it now and considering who to add to your team.

+The team project is 50% of your semester grade.

 This project attempts to simulate the software development process a small team might follow to produce a software solution for a client (me).
 The project has seven graded components, one of which is graded by your teammates.
 The entire project is 50% of your semester grade (300 of 600 total points).

 - [Team Selection](#team-selection)<br/>